 The 2020–21 NBA season was among the most competitive and exciting in recent memory.
 It featured thrilling playoff series, many upsets, and some incredible individual performances.
 The European invasion of the NBA is in full swing.
-In the past few years, we’ve seen more and more Europe-born players making their mark on the league and determining the outcome of sport odds.
+In the past few years, we’ve seen more and more Europe-born players making their mark on the league and determining the outcome of NBA franchises.

 Let’s take a look at the standout players from each country for the upcoming 2022-23 season.

 Giannis Antetokounmpo, affectionately known as the ‘Greek Freak,’ is a star player on the Milwaukee Bucks and fresh off winning the 2019 NBA MVP award.
 Hailing all the way from Greece, Giannis only began playing basketball at age 15.
 After joining his local team in Athens, he quickly rose to stardom and got offered a contract with Spanish club CAI Zaragoza in 2011.
 Leaving Greece behind and setting off what would be an incredible journey culminating in him eventually going 13th overall in the 2013 NBA draft and getting signed by the Bucks.
 After another successful season with Milwaukee, Giannis was awarded his first MVP title and is widely considered to be one of the league’s top 10 players today.